yunseo-kim/yunseo-kim.github.io/_posts/en/2024-11-25-how-to-support-multi-language-on-jekyll-blog-with-polyglot-2.md

 There are two ways to solve this problem.

-### 1. Fork Polyglot and use it after modifying the problematic parts
+### 1. Fork Polyglot and modify the problematic parts
-As of the time of writing this post (November 2024), the [Jekyll official documentation](https://jekyllrb.com/docs/configuration/options/#global-configuration) states that the `exclude` configuration supports the use of globbing patterns.
+As of the time of writing this post (11.12024), the [Jekyll official documentation](https://jekyllrb.com/docs/configuration/options/#global-configuration) states that the `exclude` setting supports globbing patterns.

 >"This configuration option supports Ruby's File.fnmatch filename globbing patterns to match multiple entries to exclude."

-In other words, the cause of the problem is not in the Chirpy theme but in the `relative_url_regex()` and `absolute_url_regex()` functions of Polyglot, so modifying them to prevent the problem from occurring is the fundamental solution.
+In other words, the root cause is not in the Chirpy theme but in Polyglot's `relative_url_regex()` and `absolute_url_regex()` functions, so the fundamental solution is to modify them to prevent the problem.

-Since this bug has not yet been resolved in Polyglot, you can fork the Polyglot repository and use it instead of the original Polyglot by modifying the problematic parts as follows, referring to [this blog post](https://hionpu.com/posts/github_blog_4#4-polyglot-%EC%9D%98%EC%A1%B4%EC%84%B1-%EB%AC%B8%EC%A0%9C) and [the answer to the previous GitHub issue](https://github.com/untra/polyglot/issues/204#issuecomment-2143270322).
+Since this bug has not yet been fixed in Polyglot, you can fork the Polyglot repository with reference to [this blog post](https://hionpu.com/posts/github_blog_4#4-polyglot-%EC%9D%98%EC%A1%B4%EC%84%B1-%EB%AC%B8%EC%A0%9C) and [the answer to the previous GitHub issue](https://github.com/untra/polyglot/issues/204#issuecomment-2143270322), modify the problematic parts as follows, and use it instead of the original Polyglot.

 {% raw %}
 ```ruby